LAW4801 Research Project

 - LAW2112 Property A

 - LAW3402 Property B

 - And any three Law elective units.

 Eligible students will enrol through the Web Enrolment System (WES) in the usual way, however there is an additional step required in Moodle for students to select their ‘host unit’.
 Please ensure that you make your selection carefully as once you have selected a host unit, it is unable to be changed.

 Please follow the below steps to enrol in LAW4801 Research Project:

 - Enrol in LAW4801 Research Project through the Web Enrolment System (WES).
 For assistance with enrolling through WES, please visit the WES help for coursework students web page.

 - Identify your host unit preference from the list available (see below ‘Research Project host units for 2017 and research project topics’.

-- Enter Moodle and log in using your student ID and password.
+- Approximately two weeks prior to the beginning of the semester in which you have enrolled in Research Project, you will receive notification that you may now nominate your Host Unit.
+Once you have received that notification, enter Moodle and log in using your student ID and password.
 For assistance with Moodle, please visit the Moodle Support for Students web page.

 - Select LAW4801 Research project